-The award is presented each year to the institution whose student-athletes have the best performances in the classroom.
-Points are awarded for those who complete 36 credits, 72 credits, and for certificate or degree completion.
+Presented each year to the institution whose student-athletes have the best academic performance, schools accumulate points for athletes who complete 36 credits, 72 credits, and for certificate or degree completion.
 The amount of points awarded are determined by student-athletes GPA.

 BBCC took first place in the NWAC’s Dick McClain Division for schools that compete in seven or fewer sports.
-Mt.
-Hood Community College took the cup in the Frank Bosone Division for schools that compete in eight or more sports.
+Walla Walla Community College took the cup in the Frank Bosone Division for schools that compete in eight or more sports.

 Big Bend competes in men’s and women’s basketball, baseball, softball, and volleyball.